Justice-Through-Code/spring_2022/lessons/06_bootcamp_logic/06_bootcamp_logic.md

 # Before class

-* Make sure you feel comfortable with all 4 primitive data types (integers, strings, floats, and booleans)
+* Make sure you're familiar with all 4 primitive data types (integers, strings, floats, and booleans)
 * Refresh yourself on how to *convert* between the four basic data types
 * Refresh yourself on how to *determine what type* a variable is